inkarkat/tmux-open/README.md

 Plugin for opening highlighted selection directly from Tmux copy mode.

+This is a fork of [Bruno Sutic's original tmux-open](https://github.com/tmux-plugins/tmux-open) with fixes and additional features.

-Tested and working on Linux, OSX and Cygwin.
+Tested and working on Linux.

 ### Key bindings